 Schema Source

-OpenAPI and the generated endpoint reference are the route-specific contract for REST requests and responses.
-Generated schema pages are derived from the refreshed localopenapi.json so builders can browse component schemas, operation schemas, and route families without treating examples as complete schema coverage.
-Response examples are teaching artifacts; they are not the schema contract.
+OpenAPI, Endpoint Reference, and Operation Schemas define REST requests and responses.
+Schema pages are refreshed fromopenapi.json so builders can browse component schemas, operation schemas, and route families without treating examples as complete coverage.
+Examples help with parser expectations, but client types should still come from the schema pages.

 Browse every generated OpenAPI component schema.